-While you’re at it, there’s no way to travel lighter than with the ultralight (it’s just 8 lbs) WAYB Pico Travel Car Seat & Travel Bag!
+While you’re at it, there’s no way to travel lighter than with the ultralight (8 pounds!)
+WAYB Pico Travel Car Seat & Travel Bag!

-Organize & Compartmentalize.
-All toiletries together in one bag, hair ties in another, etc. Put each of your kids’ entire outfits for the day in a big ziploc bag, so you can just grab and go each morning of your trip (and make sure to pack an extra day’s worth in case of emergency).
+Organize and compartmentalize.
+All toiletries together in one bag, hair ties in another, etc. Put each of your kids’ entire outfits for the day in a big ziploc bag, so you can just grab and go each morning of your trip.
+And make sure to pack an extra day’s worth in case of emergency.

-Roll and Go Rolling your clothes makes way better use of space than folding.
-(Or doing this...)
+Roll and go.
+Rolling your clothes makes way better use of space than folding.

 Include your mini travel pals!
 Teach them how to do a perfect t-shirt roll.
-Even if you end up having to re-do their work, now they’ve learned the basics and will only get better as they get used to it.
+Even if you end up having to re-do their work, now they’ve learned the basics and will only get better with practice.
 Before you know it, the day will come where you realize you didn’t have to do much work at all in terms of packing for your kids.